Sarpy County inmate allegedly killed by other inmates, county says

 Charges were filed Friday against three inmates in connection with the death of 43-year-old Huan Pham, authorities say.
 Dreshawn Stewart, 21, is charged with second-degree murder, while Diego Vasquez, 21, and Derek Kern, 31, are charged with being an accessory to murder and evidence tampering.

-The circumstances of Pham's death have not been released.
-According to a Sarpy County press release, corrections officers found Pham unresponsive in a cell at about 9:48 p.m. on Thursday, Aug.
-10. Corrections officers and first responders attempted to resuscitate Pham, but he was pronounced dead at 10:23 p.m.
+The circumstances of Pham’s death have not been released.
+According to a Sarpy County press release, corrections officers found Pham unresponsive in a cell at about 9:48 p.m. on Thursday.
+Corrections officers and first responders tried to resuscitate Pham, but he was pronounced dead at 10:23 p.m.

 Pham was being held in Sarpy County on a DUI warrant from another agency, according to the press release.